 If you need to fix something in your home, you might consider a trip to Home Depot.
 However, you’ll need to be careful.
 Home Depot can be a dangerous place.
 Thousands of customers are injured in Home Depot stores across the country every year.
 Falling merchandise and slick floors are often to blame.

 Have you been injured while visiting a Home Depot store in Miami?
 You may be entitled to compensation.
-Contact Lavent Law to learn about the benefits of filing a Home Depot injury lawsuit.
+Contact Lavent Law, P.A. to learn about the benefits of filing a Home Depot injury lawsuit.
 Our experienced personal injury lawyers can help you recover the money you need and deserve.

 Your first consultation is free, so do not hesitate to call our law firm for help today.